 - Plain carbon steels containing a high percentage of carbon, about 0.80-1.50%

-One of subgroups of tool steels is high-speed steels (HSS), which were named primarily for their ability to machine and cut materials at high speeds (high hot hardness).
+One of the subgroups of tool steels is high-speed steels (HSS), which were named primarily for their ability to machine and cut materials at high speeds (high hot hardness).
 It is often used in power-saw blades and drill bits.
 This group of tool steels is described in a separate article.

 Alloying Agents in Alloy Tool Steels

 - Tungsten.
-Produces stable carbides and refines grain size so as to increase hardness, particularly at high temperatures.
+Produces stable carbides and refines grain size to increase hardness, particularly at high temperatures.
 Tungsten is used extensively in high-speed tool steels and has been proposed as a substitute for molybdenum in reduced-activation ferritic steels for nuclear applications.

 Example of Tool Steel – A2 Steel